-Other colleges and universities charge room and board separately from tuition and fees.
-The cost of room and board typically accounts for the cost of housing (i.e., a dorm room or on-campus apartment) and the cost of the meal plan.
+Some colleges charge “comprehensive fees,” which reflect the total for tuition, fees, and room and board.
+Other schools charge room and board separately from tuition and fees.
+The cost of room and board typically accounts for the cost of housing (i.e., a dorm room or on-campus apartment) and the meal plan.

 On top of those expenses, don’t forget to budget for books and supplies.
-The average college student attending a four-year college spends over $1,200 on textbooks and supplies over the course of the year.
+The average college student attending a four-year college spends $1,226 on textbooks per year.

 Transportation is another major category of expenses for college students.
 Will you have a car on campus?
 If so, plan to pay for gas, insurance, and a parking permit.
 How often do you plan to go home?
 Will a trip to visit your family require airfare?

 Then there are additional personal expenses like eating out, laundry, and your monthly cell phone bill.
 To get an idea of how much you’ll actually spend every month, it helps to review your current spending.

 College may be the first time you’ve had to learn how to budget.
 Consider sitting down with your parents, an older sibling, or a trusted friend who has already navigated their first year of college to get an idea of the expenses you may encounter.

 There are, of course, options available to help you finance your education.
 Whether you’re going to college for the first time or returning for further education, consider looking into the following options: